Aerophile: Balloons

 This model has also been adapted to allow parachute jumps as part of military training in Yemen.

-The Aero2 is a charged helium balloon of 9 m in diameter that offers a view for two passengers to around 90 m above ground.
-The moored balloon can be seen from as far away as 10 km.
-This balloon has been used as a marketing tool for Danao Tour in 2002 and also by Fortis and other companies throughout France.

 The Aerophare is a balloon operating within a 54 m tower structure.
 The structure allows it to operate worse weather than a conventional tethered balloon.

 The Aerobar is an aerial bar.
 This new concept allows 15 individuals to rise up to 120 ft in the sky while enjoying their favorite drink.
 Visitors experience triple emotions: the chills of seeing the ground away from their feet; great views while discovering the scenery and the canopy of heaven meeting the earth in a full 360° circle; and the conviviality with the other passengers that share a drink aboard this aerial bar.

-The first Aerobar was installed at Futuroscope, the second largest theme park in France.
+The first Aerobar was installed in 2013 at Futuroscope, which is considered one of the best theme parks in France.

-The Little Prince Park is located in Ungersheim in the Alsace region.
-The park gets its name from the French novel The Little Prince.
-A total of 31 attractions are based loosely on the theme of flight.